pedinoff/pedinoff/README.md

 - 🔭 I’m currently working on [Predicting Brain Cancer Using Machine Learning](https://brainproteomicspredict.streamlit.app/)

-- 🌱 I’m currently learning **Data Science at the Le Wagon Bootcamp in Berlin**
+- 🌱 I just completed a course on **Data Science at the Le Wagon Bootcamp in Berlin**

 - 🤝 I’m looking for help with **finding a new project!**